8/9/2024

 Chief Executive Officer

-Yeah, we put Pat Mazza, you know, a little while ago and he's working hard on terms of, you know, we're putting, you know, we're enhancing our Salesforce implementations, our customer success software based implementation, our turn and awareness reports.
-We just hired an EDP of global professional services to streamline that from a global operations perspective and putting better processes, typical larger scale, you know, base processes for that in place and, you know, incorporating new different project management things.
-We're looking at better software solutions, better process solutions all the way through and ramping up personnel that help monitor those types of things.
-So again, just part of becoming a bigger software company and, you know, you like to do this stuff quicker, but, you know, we gradually just keep making investments in process improvement and organizational structures and so forth.
+Yeah, like we put Pat Mazza a little while ago and he's working hard on terms of, you know, we're putting, you know, we're enhancing our Salesforce implementations, our customer success, software-based implementation, our churn awareness reports.
+We just hired an EVP of global professional services to streamline that from a global operations perspective and putting very processes, typical larger scale based processes for that in place and incorporating new new different project management things.
+We're looking at better software solutions, better process solutions all the way through and ramping up personnel that help monitor those type of things.
+So, again, just part of becoming a bigger software company and, you know, you like to do this stuff quicker, but, you know, we gradually just keep making investments in process improvement and organizational structures and so forth.
 And I think we've done a pretty good job at it.
-We still got a ways to go and it doesn't happen overnight, but, you know, we're, as every acquisition, we got a little bit bigger and you need to invest back.
-And, you know, also we are investing a lot into our security hosting infrastructures that, you know, unfortunately starts hitting you on the cogs line a little bit and starts hitting you on some of those other aspects below the line, but we need to invest in security profiles of this 2024 with what's going on here.
+We still got a ways to go and it doesn't happen overnight.
+But, you know, as every acquisition, we got a little bit bigger and you need to invest back.
+You know, also we are investing a lot into our security hosting infrastructures that, you know, unfortunately starts hitting you on the COGS line a little bit and starts hitting you on some of those other aspects below the line.
+But we need to invest in security profiles.
+It's 2024 with what's going on here.
 And we also think it's starting to turn into a very big advantage for us in terms of competitive mode in terms of what we offer.
-So we are investing in security compliance and in those areas on a go-forward basis and we expect to continue to add cost to that area just to make sure that those mistakes don't happen.
+So we are investing in security profiles. compliance in those areas on a go-forward basis.
+And we expect to continue to add costs to that area just to make sure that those mistakes don't happen.

 speaker